steunix/passweaver-api/docs/index.md

 - `PASSWEAVERAPI_PRISMA_URL`: the database connection string in the form `postgresql://user:password@serverip:port/database`

+See [Prisma Documentation](https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details) for further details.

 ### Database

-PassWeaver API uses PostgreSQL as RDBMS and Prisma to access it.
+PassWeaver API uses PostgreSQL as RDBMS and Prisma ORM to access it.

-Create an empty database on your existent PostgreSQL istance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` accordingly.
+Create an empty database on your existent PostgreSQL instance, and set the environment variable `PASSWEAVERAPI_PRISMA_URL` accordingly.

 Then, inside PassWeaver-API directory, run the following commands:

 - `npx prisma db push`
-- `npx prisma db feed`
+- `npx prisma db seed`
 - `npx prisma generate`

 The default user `admin` will be created with password `0`: change it as soon as you login.